A Collection of Strange Beliefs, Amusing Deceptions, and Dangerous Delusions

 news stories

-New $2.5 billion spent, no alternative cures found (Big, government-funded studies show alternative health treatments work no better than placebos.
+$2.5 billion spent, no alternative cures found (Big, government-funded studies show alternative health treatments work no better than placebos.
 "It's the fox guarding the chicken coop," said Dr. Joseph Jacobs...."This is not science, it's ideology on the part of the advocates.")

 Critics Object to 'Pseudoscience' Center ("The impending national discussion about broadening access to health care, improving medical practice and saving money is giving a group of scientists an opening to make a once-unthinkable proposal: Shut down the National Center for Complementary and Alternative Medicine at the National Institutes of Health.")

 Statement by Senator Tom Harkin At the Hearing on the Use of Integrative Care to Keep People Healthy ("I am eager to hear our distinguished witnesses’ ideas on using integrative care to keep people healthy, improve healthcare outcomes, and reduce healthcare costs....The time has come to 'think anew' and to 'disenthrall ourselves' from the dogmas and biases that have made our current health care system – based overwhelmingly on conventional medicine – in so many ways wasteful and dysfunctional.
 It is time to end the discrimination against alternative health care practices....it is time to adopt an integrative approach that takes advantage of the very best scientifically based medicines and therapies, whether conventional or alternative."
 Suggestion: Please let Sen. Harkin know that there is no such thing as scientifically-based alternative medicine.
-If it's scientifically based medicine, it is not alternative medicine.)
+If it's scientifically based medicine, it is not alternative medicine, it's medicine.)

 Alternative therapy use documented in new survey "Nearly 40% of adults and 12% of children in the U.S. use herbal supplements, meditation, chiropractic services or acupuncture....nearly 18% of adults reported using fish oil/omega 3 DHA, glucosamine, echinacea, flaxseed oil or pills and ginseng.
 Nearly 13% practiced deep breathing exercises, more than 9% meditated, nearly 9% used chiropractic or osteopathic manipulation, 8% received massages and 6% practiced yoga."